oracle-livelabs/adb/shared/data-catalog/dcat-adb-integrate/query-data/query-data.md

     ![The Bar Chart icon is shown as clicked and the bar chart output is displayed.](./images/top-sales-bar-chart.png " ")

 6. Examine, run, and review the output of the remaining paragraphs, as desired.
 To run the entire notebook, click the **Run all paragraphs** icon on the notebook toolbar.
+A **Run all** confirmation message box is displayed.
+Click **OK**.

     ![The code and result sections of all paragraphs are displayed.](./images/run-notebook.png " ")